-Myth: Long-term Health Care Is Free Once Approved For Medicaid
+Myth: Long-term Health Care – Free Once Approved For Medicaid

 Income Limits Determine Cost-Share

-As I mentioned in an earlier blog, (see You May Qualify For Long-term Care Even If Your Income Exceeds Medicaid Requirements), Medicare does not cover long-term health care.
-You must apply for Medicaid and there are strict income requirements which must be met to qualify and be accepted.
+As mentioned in an earlier blog, (see You May Qualify For Long-term Care Even If Your Income Exceeds Medicaid Requirements), Medicare does not cover long-term health care.
+You must apply for Medicaid.
+And there are strict income requirements which must be met to qualify and be accepted.

 The 2023 income limit for nursing home Medicaid is $2,742 monthly.
-At that amount, Medicaid beneficiaries would be required to use almost all their monthly income to pay for the cost of their nursing home care.
-Each state has their own income levels based on whether there is a spouse at home, and which Medicaid also allows for a small personal needs’ deduction, roughly $50 to $200 a month, again based on the resident’s state.
+At that amount, Medicaid beneficiaries would be required to use almost all their monthly income to pay for nursing home care.
+Additionally, each state has their own income levels.
+Factors include whether there is a spouse at home and the personal needs deduction.

 Let’s look at an example:

 Ed is a nursing home Medicaid beneficiary with a monthly income of $2,000.
-The state in which he resides allows a $75 / month personal needs allowance and he has a healthy spouse living at home who is entitled to a $1,000 / month spousal income allowance.
+The state in which he resides allows a $75 / month personal needs allowance.
+He has a healthy spouse living at home.
+This spouse is entitled to a $1,000 / month spousal income allowance.
 Therefore, his total allowable deductions are $1,075 / month.
 When these deductions are subtracted from his monthly income, it leaves him with a monthly cost share or patient liability of $925 / month. ($2,000 in income minus $1,075 in deductions = $925 patient liability).

 If your income level is below the Medicaid requirements, you will typically be entitled to long-term healthcare.
-This is the only way that Medicaid long-term care is “free.”
-A vast majority of people, however, have income levels that would prevent them from qualifying for Medicaid long-term healthcare.
-Even if you exceed the strict qualifying income levels you can still qualify for Medicaid long-term healthcare through the establishment of a Miller Trust or Qualified Income Trust.
+This is the only way Medicaid long-term health care is “free.”
+A vast majority of people, however, won’t get this benefit.
+They have income levels preventing them from qualifying for Medicaid long-term healthcare.
+Even if you exceed the strict qualifying income levels, you can still qualify for Medicaid long-term healthcare.
+This happens through establishment of a Miller Trust or Qualified Income Trust.

-Please note that though we are focusing on the income limit in this Article, do not forget that there is also a resource (asset) threshold that the Medicaid Applicant must also be under.
+Please note… Although we are focusing on the income limit in this article, do not forget that there is also a resource (asset) threshold that the Medicaid Applicant must also be under.

-Not Free For Most, But Affordable For Most
+Medicare Provided Long-Term Healthcare Is Not Free For Most, But Is Affordable For Most

 While long-term Medicaid healthcare is not free for most people, it can be an affordable option for most.
 If you would like to discuss setting up a Miller Trust to qualify for Medicaid long-term care benefits, give my office a call at 404-370-0696 and let us help you receive the benefits you need without compromising your income.